 *** Most rapes and sexual assaults don't happen between two high-profile, publicly-known super-people either.
 It's clearly common knowledge who Warren's father is.
 If he's really ''that'' bad of a villain, and was willing and able to rape a superhero, why wouldn't ''he'' say something about it?

-** It's possible that his parents had married in their civilian identities and only learned about the other's heroic/villainous alter egos after he was concieved/born!
+** It's possible that his parents had married in their civilian identities and only learned about the other's heroic/villainous alter egos after he was conceived/born!

 ** A number of fanfics have gone with the idea that Warren's father was a hero but did a FaceHeelTurn at some point.

-* If the textbook the hids read from at Will's house specifically references not just zombies but a specific way to kill them, then it means ''[[EverythingsDeaderWithZombies their world actually has zombies]], and has had at least one ZombieApocalypse.''
+* If the textbook the kids read from at Will's house specifically references not just zombies but a specific way to kill them, then it means ''[[EverythingsDeaderWithZombies their world actually has zombies]].

 * Every time Gwen Grayson is onscreen, the soundtrack plays a remake of a song from the 1980's...[[spoiler: which is basically what happened to her body!]]